alesvaupotic/alesvaupotic/README.md

 I run Reepolee, an out-of-the-box agency.
 Check us out at https://www.reepolee.com.

-And if you're ever near Ljubljana, Slovenija, ping me.
+And if you're ever in Slovenija, ping me.
 I'd love to chat  about software with you in person over a pint or a cup of coffee.